Aegolius acadicus acadicus

 This situation changed abruptly in spring 2008 when a series of survey transects in forest habitats in the Pine Bluffs area, Kimball Co, Wildcat Hills, Scotts Bluff and Banner Cos, and the Pine Ridge in Sioux and Dawes Cos, yielded a rather amazing estimate of 20-22 breeding pairs, based on triangulation of calling birds to estimate territories in Apr-early May (Bly 2008).
 No attempt was made to locate nests; preferred habitat was ponderosa pine woodland with high relief (Bly 2008).

 On 15 Feb 2015, an adult was incubating in a nest box in West Ash Canyon, Dawes Co; with first egg dates estimated at 5-6 Feb.
-This is approximately 6 weeks earlier than the 2014 Scotts Bluff Co nesting and reportedly record-early for the species by approximately two weeks (Wayne Mollhoff, personal communication).
+This is approximately 6 weeks earlier than the 2014 Scotts Bluff Co nesting and reportedly record-early for the species by approximately two weeks (Mollhoff 2018).
 This nest produced five chicks that were banded 26 May.
-Breeding was also documented at another location when three fledged young were photographed two miles south of Chadron SP 18 May 2015 (Wayne Mollhoff, personal communication).
-At NNF Bessey, Thomas Co, a brood of six juveniles was banded 4 May 2016 (Silcock 2016), two of which were photographed 19 May, and at a private residence with a nest box in the nearby town of Halsey, Thomas Co, three, including two juveniles, were attracted to a tape 16 Jul 2017.
+Breeding was also documented at another location when three fledged young were photographed two miles south of Chadron SP 18 May 2015 (Wayne Mollhoff, pers. comm.; Mollhoff 2018).
+At NNF Bessey, Thomas Co, a brood of six juveniles was banded 4 May 2016 (Mollhoff 2018, Silcock 2016), two of which were photographed 19 May, and at a private residence with a nest box in the nearby town of Halsey, Thomas Co, three, including two juveniles, were attracted to a tape 16 Jul 2017 (Mollhoff 2018).
 One was calling at nearby Camp Halsey 28 Apr 2018, a date suggestive of a nesting bird.
 A Northern Saw-whet Owl had been reported at NNF Bessey 10 May 1988, “most likely a territorial male” (Dwyer 1988).

 Elsewhere, there are three reports from Scotts Bluff Co: one was at Riverside Park in Scottsbluff Jul 1985, one was in a Scottsbluff yard 17 Aug 1985 (Cortelyou 1986), and one was found near death in Gering late Aug 2000.
 Reports elsewhere of calling singles are Champion Mill SHP, Chase Co 23 Jun 1996, Smith Falls SP, northeast Cherry Co 10 Jun 2017, Ponca SP 4 Jul 2016, Lancaster Co 15 Jul 1974 and 28 Jul and 20 Aug 1969, Omaha, Douglas Co one on a Stop Sign 8 Aug 1979 (Bellinghiere 1980), and it was reported 19-23 Jun 1964 Douglas-Sarpy Cos.